SavelevArtemD/kubernetes-notes/udemy_course/s4_advanced_topics/notes.md

 External DNS automatically create the necessary DNS records in your external DNS server (like route 53) For every hostname that you use in ingress, it'll create a new recod to send traffic to your LoadBalancer.

+#Volumes

+VOlumes allow store data outside the container.
+When a container stops, all data on the container itself is lost.
+Persistent Volumes in Kubernetes allow you attach a volume to a container that will wxists even when the container stops.